When should I book my newborn session?

 What about siblings?

-If you have a siblings that you would like to be included in a couple of poses, no problem! bring them along, and we will begin our session with sibling/family poses.
-Once we are finished photographing the sibling(s), I strongly suggest dad taking big brother/sister out for lunch or to the park just around the corner from the studio.
+If you have a siblings that you would like to be included in a couple of poses, no problem!
+Bring them along, and we will begin our session with sibling/family poses.
+Once we are finished photographing the sibling(s), I strongly suggest dad taking big brother/sister out for lunch or to a nearby park.
 This helps keeps things calm and quiet for the remainder of the session.
 My studio is small and hot, most toddlers would go stir crazy!

-If we are photographing in your home, I still suggest siblings go out for a while if possible, or go to a different area of the house to play with dad while we are photographing baby.
+If we are photographing in your home, we have more flexibility for sibling to go to a different area of the house to play with dad while we are photographing baby alone.

 What should baby wear?